quicquam/opennlp4net/README.md

 the parser

-The functionality relating to training the models does not work as yet.
+Additionally the functionality relating to the SentenceDetectorME.train method also works and generates a model file compatible with OpenNLP.
+The website of this project is at http://www.quicquam.com